 What is considered a good MTBF?

-A good mean time between failure (MTBF) rating varies significantly across different industries and equipment types, but a relatively high MTBF typically indicates better reliability.
+A good mean time between failures (MTBF) rating varies significantly across different industries and equipment types, but a relatively high MTBF typically indicates better reliability.
 Simple systems or those designed with an emphasis on longevity will likely have a much higher expected MTBF than systems that require regular maintenance and adjustments.

 How do you calculate reliability from MTBF?